victormorenodev/campaign-manager/README.md

-Using Django REST API
-Cloudinary for media cloud
-drf_yasg for documentation
+Using Django REST API, Cloudinary for media cloud and drf_yasg for documentation